-The U.S. Department of Education has forgiven over $1.5 billion for defrauded borrowers
+The U.S. Department of Education has forgiven billions of dollars for defrauded borrowers

 The U.S. Department of Education has been rolling out thousands of approvals for borrower defense to repayment, a program that forgives student loan debt for borrowers who have been misled by their colleges.
 The recent wave of approvals seeks to address a backlog that built up during the previous administration, during which time many borrowers were given only partial forgiveness or else were rejected outright after months of waiting.

 In March, the Department of Education announced that it would be revising the process for calculating relief, a change that affected approximately 72,000 borrowers.
 Since then, the department has granted borrower defense to repayment for 133,000 former ITT Tech students and 1,800 students who attended Westwood College, Marinello Schools of Beauty and Court Reporting Institute.